 Dropping off your Drop Bags:

 This is done by you on race morning.
-We will have two clearly marked separate locations at the race start for you to place your individual drop bags.
-We will provide white duct tape and sharpies for you to clearly label you bag with your full name and your race bib number.
+We will have a single clearly marked location at the race start for you to place your individual drop bag.
+We will provide duct tape and sharpies for you to clearly label you bag with your full name and your race bib number.
 Please keep drop bags to a reasonable size, usually the size of a shoe box, a shoe bag, a small backpack.
 Typical drop bag supplies would include spare gear / clothing / lube and some food items that you train with that you may not find at the aid stations, such as a specific drink mix or a brand of product that you prefer.

-Crews are allowed at the Old Buck Parking Lot AS at kms 13 and 44, and crews are allowed at the Mt.
-Seymour AS at kms 29 and 32.
-Crews are strictly forbidden at all other locations on course due to parking and safety issues.
-Crew members are not allowed access to aid station supplies.
-Crews can crews for their runners just outside of the aid station area, but not more than 50 meters from the aid station.
-No runner is allowed outside support at any point other than the two crew access points listed here.
+Please note that crew members are not allowed access to any aid station supplies.
+Crews can crew for their runners just outside of the aid station area, but not more than 25 meters from the aid station.
+No runner is allowed outside support at any point other than the crew access points listed above.

 50k and Relay:

-- 3pm / 8hrs into your run.
-Top of Seymour Aid Station, second time through.
-KM 33
+- 5hrs3mins into your run.
+Homestead Aid Station, second time through.
+KM 26

-- 4pm / 9hrs into your run.
-Mushroom Parking Lot Aid Station.
-KM 38
+- 7hrs30mins into your run.
+Old Buck Aid Station.
+KM 35

-- 5pm / 10hrs into your run.
-Old Buck Aid Station, second time through.
-KM 44
+- 9hrs30mins into your run.
+Mushroom Aid Station, second time through.
+KM 44.5

 Age categories are distinguished in our online posted results, but we do not present age group awards.

-The Buckin' Hell 50km is now a UTMB Qualifier, with 3 new points (1 old point).
+UTMB Qualifier: The Buckin' Hell 50km is a UTMB Qualifier, with 3 points.